MystenLabs/sui/crates/sui-indexer-alt/src/README.md

 ```

 ## Pruning
-To enable pruning, the `cp_mapping` pipeline must be enabled.
+To enable pruning, the `cp_sequence_numbers` pipeline must be enabled.
 Otherwise, even if pruning logic is
 configured for a table, the pruner task itself will skip if it cannot find a mapping for the
 checkpoint pruning watermark.
 Only one committer needs to update this table - it is not necessary
 for every indexer instance to have this pipeline enabled.